 1981 - 1991: William Waters

 1868: John Bond Blake (see image below)

 1865: Col. Benjamin Ogle Tayloe

-All officers are elected at the November luncheon meeting and serve until the following November.
+All officers are elected at the November luncheon meeting of even-numbered years and serve for two years.

 The 31 Founders of the AOI: